MORYX-Industry/application-developer-training/chapter-1-basics.md

 ![Products list](./chapter-1/productList.PNG)

-Now you have your products `100001-00 Brown Pencil GP-1B` and `100002-00 Green Pencil GP-HB` and a resource that can produce those products.
+Now you should have your products `100001-00 Brown Pencil GP-1B` and `100002-00 Green Pencil GP-HB`.
-The next challenge is to let your resource produce the pencils?
-So far there is no script that describes how the pencils are produced by the resources.
-All that exist currently are pencils and resources.
-The next step now is to create a **Recipe** and a [Workplan](https://github.com/PHOENIXCONTACT/MORYX-Framework/blob/dev/docs/articles/Processing/Workplans.md).
+The next challenge is to actually let a resource produce the pencils.
+So far there is no script that describes how the pencils are produced.
+Therefore, the next step is to model a resource after which we can create a **Recipe** and a [Workplan](https://github.com/PHOENIXCONTACT/MORYX-Framework/blob/dev/docs/articles/Processing/Workplans.md).

 ## Resources

-Next step is to model the assembling station, used to assemble the pencils.
+We begin with modelling the assembling station, used to assemble the pencils.
 This is where resources come into play.

 Resources represent physical assets and logical objects like robots or drivers